 One of the signs of love is constant remembrance.
 It might not be as fluid at first, but we can develop our remembrance of him s.a.w. by reading the selawat abundantly.

 O Allah, send your blessings (salah) and peace upon our leader Muhammad and upon his family

-Although we are given even more opportunity to learn and know about our beloved Prophet Muhammad in his widely celebrated birth month of Rabiul Awwal, we are in fact commanded to continue to remember and send our selawat to him in other times as well.
+Although we are given even more opportunities to learn and know about our beloved Prophet Muhammad in this widely celebrated birth month of Rabiul Awwal, we are in fact commanded to continue to remember and send our selawat to him in other times as well.

 إِنَّ اللَّهَ وَمَلَائِكَتَهُ يُصَلُّونَ عَلَى النَّبِيِّ يَا أَيُّهَا الَّذِينَ آَمَنُوا صَلُّوا عَلَيْهِ وَسَلِّمُوا تَسْلِيمًا

 “Indeed, Allah showers His blessings upon the Prophet, and His angels pray for him.
 O believers!
 Invoke Allah’s blessings upon him, and salute him with worthy greetings of peace.”

 May Allah s.w.t. allow us to follow the Prophet’s beautiful footsteps (inwardly and outwardly) under the protection and care of Allah The Most Merciful and Kind.

 Catch this touching bite-sized video about the life of Prophet Muhammad s.a.w: